This annual list of the best diner and breakfast restaurant franchises was revised and updated on February 16, 2022.

 The Top Diner and Breakfast Restaurant Franchises of 2022

 1. IHOP (International House of Pancakes)

-Founded in 1953 and franchising since 1963, the number of locations has continued to expand over the past 10 years from 1,538 in 2007 to the current total of 1,721, of which 172 are company-owned and 125 are located outside the U.S.
+Founded by Harold Butler in Lakewood, California in 1953 and franchising since 1963, the number of locations has held relatively steady in recent years and currently stands at 1,645 (down from the previously reported total of 1,679), of which 65 are company-owned and 152 are located outside the US.